currentxchange/purple-explainer/README.md

 # Solar Concept

-Purple is modeled after the Solar System.
+Purple's design is modeled after the Solar System.

-> The Sun gives us love each day.
-If we share that love with others, we grow together.
-If we don’t, the love is unmanifested and fades away.
-Either way, the Sun still shines the next day, giving us another chance to share and manifest this loving solar energy.
+> The Sun gives us lovelight each day.
+If we share that lovelight with others, we grow together.
+If we don’t, the lovelight is unmanifested and fades away.
+Either way, the Sun still shines the next day, giving us another chance to share and manifest this creative solar energy.

 <p align="center">
   <img width="auto" height="auto" src="Images/cxc-one-imager.png">
 </p>

-You receive 288 SOL tokens everyday, which enables you to “Up” creations you love on cXc.world, a map of music (and soon more).
-You can Up anything any number of times, costing 1 SOL per Up.
+You can claim up to 288 [SOL](Sol.md) tokens every day, which enable you to “Up” creations you love on cXc.world, a map of music (and soon more).
+You can Up content multiple times, anytime, spending 1 SOL per Up.

-Your “Sol Up” is converted and received by the creator as 1 BLUx.
-This is like the Rain that brings life, as 1 BLUx can be spent for 1 “Blu Up”.
+Your “Sol Up” is burned and the creator is rewarded 1 [BLUx](Blu.md).
+1 BLUx can be spent for 1 “Blu Up”.

-Ups (Sol Ups + Blu Ups) make content grow bigger on the map, and are combined and counted to rank music on the Top Charts.
+Ups (Sol Ups + Blu Ups) make content grow bigger on the map, and are counted to rank music on the [Top Charts](Top-Charts).

-Content that makes it into the top 64 on the daily Top Charts will earn rewards in PURPLE, the fruit from Sun and rain.
+Music that makes it into the Top 64 on the daily Top Charts will earn additional rewards in [PURPLE](Purple.md).

-In addition to liquidity for WAX, 1 PURPLE can activate an [Everstone NFT](Everstones.md), which will automatically send 1 Blu Up every day, without costing any BLUx or SOL.
+In addition to [liquidity](https://wax.alcor.exchange/swap?output=WAX-eosio.token&input=PURPLE-purplepurple) for WAX, 1 PURPLE can activate an [Everstone NFT](Everstones.md), which will automatically send 1 Blu Up or 1 BLUX every day, without costing any BLUx or SOL.

 ## Purple Overview